sal-siddiqui/flask-blog/README.md

 ## 🎥 Project Demo

-To see the application in action, please download and watch the attached file: `demo-video.mp4`.
+To see the application in action, please click [here](https://youtu.be/z8yGFXgWYDo).
 The video provides a guided tour of the project's features and functionality.